UpCloudLtd/uks-instructions/fluent-bit/README.md

 # UpCloud Kubernetes Service with Fluent-bit and OpenSearch Integration

-This is an example on how to create an [OpenSearch](https://upcloud.com/resources/tutorials/getting-started-with-opensearch) database using UpCloud Managed Databases, and how to configure the [UpCloud Kubernetes Service](https://upcloud.com/products/managed-kubernetes) to ship all log files to the database using Fluent-bit.
+This is an example on how to create an [OpenSearch](https://upcloud.com/resources/tutorials/getting-started-with-opensearch) database using UpCloud Managed Databases and Terraform, and how to configure the [UpCloud Kubernetes Service](https://upcloud.com/products/managed-kubernetes) to ship all log files to the database using Fluent-bit.

 ## Prerequisites